The Little Ancestor

-The Little Ancestor (Le Petit ancêtre) is a Canadian animated short film, written and directed by Alexa Tremblay-Francœur and released in 2024.
+The Little Ancestor (La Petite ancêtre) is a Canadian animated short film, written and directed by Alexa Tremblay-Francœur and released in 2024.
 The film is a portrait of the Maison Bossé, a historic house in the Chicoutimi borough of Saguenay, Quebec, spanning from its original construction to its final demolition in 2018.

 The film received a Canadian Screen Award nomination for Best Animated Short at the 13th Canadian Screen Awards in 2025.